Pastoral Care

 Enthusiasm, confidence, respect, creative, focussed, resilience, independence and responsible

-Each Mentor Group is attached to one of our SIX Houses, lead by a House Lead – Aweni, Tevi, Longya, Sowena, Kemeneth or Medra - names which reflect key aspects of our school vision and values whilst increasing appreciation of our Cornish heritage:
+Each Mentor Group is attached to one of our six Houses, lead by a House Lead – Aweni, Tevi, Longya, Sowena, Kemeneth or Medra - names which reflect key aspects of our school vision and values whilst increasing appreciation of our Cornish heritage:

 Kemeneth – ‘Community’ (Purple)